threefoldfoundation/info_cloud/src/evdc/evdc_access.md

-# Access your VDC
+# Access your eVDC

-The VDCs under your control can be found by clicking on the `LIST VDCS` button of the homepage.
+The eVDC is under your control can be found by clicking on the `LIST VDCS` button on the homepage.

 ![](img/00_vdc_homepage.png)

-A list is shown of available VDCs, with a link to the VDC itself, or to manager the funding of the capacity for it.
-On the same page, you can also start the setup of a new VDC.
+You can find a list of the available eVDCs and can manage the funding of their capacity.
+On the same page, you can also start the setup of a new eVDC.

 ![](img/11_vdc_overview.png)

-Clicking on the url link of the VDC brings you to a login page.
+Clicking on the URL link of the eVDC brings you to a login page.
 Log in using your Threefold Connect App.

 ![](img/21_vdc_portal_login.png)

-Before starting to run your VDC, a welcome screen is shown, as well as `Terms and conditions`.
-Please have a read and push `Àgree` before continuing.
+Before running your eVDC, a welcome screen with the `Terms and conditions` will appear.
+Please have a read and push `Agree` before continuing.

 ![](img/22_vdc_portal_welcome.png)